Course/HaskDB/refs/disk_based_transactions.md

 * **Durability**
     * Once a transaction commits , changes should persist.

-# Some Database Jargon
+# Disk Based Transactions

 * Schedule
-* Serial Schedule
-* Serializabilty
-* In a serial schedule, each transaction is performed in its entirety in serial order.
-There is no interleaving.

-# Schedule

     * A sequence of instructions that specify the chronological order in which instructions of concurrent transactions are executed
         * A schedule for a set of transactions must consist of all instructions of those transactions
         * A schedule must preserve the order in which the instructions appear in each individual transaction.

 # Serial Schedule